marcsopranzi/k8s-etl-pipeline/README.md

 3. **Monitoring**: Set up Google Cloud Monitoring and Logging to track the health and performance of the ETL pipeline and Airflow.
 4. **Deployment Automation**: Utilize Terraform or a similar Infrastructure as Code (IaC) tool to automate the setup process.

-## License
-This project is licensed under the MIT License.

-## Contributing
-Feel free to open issues or submit pull requests if you want to contribute.
-Feedback and suggestions are welcome!

-## Contact
-For any inquiries, reach out to [marcsopranzi@gmail.com](mailto:marcsopranzi@gmail.com).